Zoster (herpes zoster)

 - have similar immunocompromising conditions due to a disease or treatment

-People who have stopped treatment with high-dose systemic immunosuppressive therapy may receive zoster vaccine after an appropriate time.
+People aged ≥50 years who have stopped treatment with high-dose systemic immunosuppressive therapy may receive Zostavax after an appropriate time.
 See Table.
-Recommendations for use of zoster vaccine in people on immunosuppressive therapy and Vaccination for people who are immunocompromised.
+Recommendations for use of Zostavax in people aged ≥50 years on immunosuppressive therapy and Vaccination for people who are immunocompromised.
+See Live zoster vaccine (Zostavax) screening for contraindications tool.

-In some cases, the level of immunocompromise that absolutely contraindicates live attenuated vaccines can last for ≥1 year after the previous dose of therapy.
-This can include biologics like Rituximab, which can have long-term effects on the immune system.
-Blood tests may be required to ensure that immune system recovery has occurred and biologic drug levels are low before contemplating vaccination.
-If you are uncertain about the level of immunosuppression in any person who has received a biologic therapy, do not give Zostavax or any other live attenuated vaccines.
-Consult with a medical specialist who can help determine the appropriate delay since last treatment and, in some cases, as noted above, can assess the patient’s immunological recovery.
+In some cases, the level of immunocompromise that absolutely contraindicates live attenuated vaccines can last for 1 year or longer after the previous dose of therapy.
+This can occur after therapy with biologics such as rituximab, which can have long-term effects on the immune system.
+Blood tests may be needed before considering vaccination with Zostavax to ensure that the immune system has recovered and biologic drug levels are low.
+If there is uncertainty about the level of immunocompromise in any person who has received a biologic therapy, do not give Zostavax or any other live attenuated vaccine.
+Consult with a medical specialist who can help determine the appropriate interval since last treatment and, in some cases, can assess the person’s immunological recovery.

 |